karan2605/karan2605/README.md

 ## About Me
 I am a software engineer currently working within the banking industry with a passion in Blockchain and Distributed Ledger Technology(DLT), feel free to check out some of my blockchain development projects below.
 Experienced in Java, Python and React.Js.
-Committed to consistency and transparency, dedicated to continuous development and a test-driven development style.

 <div align= "center"  markdown="1">
   <a href="https://linkedin.com/in/karan-patel-s">